danielwnn/ProfileMgrApp/README.md

 ## Future Improvements

 * Add more logging info
+* Add friendly error page for production
 * Integrate with App Insights
 * Store secrets / connection strings in Azure Key Vault
 * Store image files in Azure Blob storage
+* Client-side resources are bundled, minified, and potentially served from a CDN

 ## How to run tests